Maddie Dahlien: International career

 Dahlien first trained with the United States youth national team at a combined under-18/under-19 camp in April 2023.
-She was one of the youngest players selected to the under-20 roster for 2023 CONCACAF Women's U-20 Championship, scoring a hat trick in her youth international debut against Jamaica in the group stage.
+She was one of the youngest players selected to the under-20 roster for 2023 CONCACAF Women's U-20 Championship, scoring a hat trick in her international debut against Jamaica in the group stage.
 She entered the starting lineup as the team finished as runners-up to Mexico, securing qualification to the 2024 FIFA U-20 Women's World Cup.

 Dahlien appeared off the bench in every game at the 2024 FIFA U-20 Women's World Cup.
 She scored in both of the team's group stage wins over Morocco and Paraguay.
 In the quarterfinals, trailing Germany 2–0, the United States came back in the last moments of regulation with a goal from Jordynn Dudley and an own goal forced by Ally Sentnor in the 90+8th and 90+9th minutes—the latter off Dahlien's deflected cross; they advanced in a penalty shootout.
 Following a semifinal defeat to eventual champions North Korea, Dahlien forced a 119th-minute own goal in a 2–1 extra-time win over the Netherlands, helping the United States finish the tournament in third place, its best result since 2012.
-She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
+She was called up by Emma Hayes into Futures Camp, practicing concurrently with the senior national team, in January 2025.

+Dahlien was called up to the senior national team for the first time in January 2026.
+She made her USWNT debut alongside Reign teammate Sally Menti as a 63th-minute substitute in a 6–0 friendly win against Paraguay on January 24.